Safety

 - It was a good experience for me because there are not many hands-on training programs that allow me to see and point out the actual worksite.

-- I strongly felt that I had to take into consideration the safety of not only myself, but also of the construction workers and others.
+- I strongly felt that I had to take into consideration the safety of not only myself, but also of the contractors and others.

 - It was practical and easier to understand than just thinking only in my mind.
 It was helpful.